LleidaHack/HackEPS-mailer/README.md

 # HackEPS-mailer
-Node server to send mails to hackeps users
+Node server to save mails to drive api, since users must pay to use gmail smtp